google/dfindexeddb/README.md

   -h, --help    show this help message and exit
 ```

-To parse Indexeddb records from a LevelDB folder, use the following command:
+To parse IndexedDB records from a LevelDB folder, use the following command:

 ```
 dfindexeddb db -h